dlotsss/GameSpace/README.md

 ```

 ![GameSpace Demo](images/demoSpace.gif)
-the preview of the game
+The preview of the game

 ## Game Mechanics
 - The player moves using the arrow keys and can shoot using the spacebar.